API Reference#

 Parameters:

 source (pandas.DataFrame, pyarrow.Table, xarray.Dataset, or Sequence[str]) – The source from which to create a Dataset.
-DataFrames and Tables are converted to Datasets that have one dimension (the rows) and separate variables for each of the columns.
+DataFrame and Table objects are converted to Datasets that have one dimension (the rows) and separate variables for each of the columns.
 A list of strings creates a dataset with those named empty variables.

 Returns: